-Eligible borrowers can use the First Home Guarantee in conjunction with other government programs like the First Home Super Save Scheme, and relevant state and territory first home owner grants and stamp duty exemptions (find out more about those here).
+Eligible borrowers can use the Scheme in conjunction with other government programs like the First Home Super Save Scheme, and relevant state and territory first home owner grants and stamp duty exemptions (find out more about those here).

-Home buyers usually need a deposit of 20% of the Property Value to get a home loan, and those with a smaller deposit may require Lenders Mortgage Insurance (LMI).
+Home buyers usually need a deposit of 20% of the Property Value to get a home loan, and those with a smaller deposit may require Lenders Mortgage Insurance.

-If you’re eligible for the First Home Guarantee, the minimum deposit required is 5% of the property value.
+If you’re an eligible first home buyer, the minimum deposit required is 5% of the property value.

 For a property to be eligible it must be a residential property.
 Eligible residential properties generally include: